DanM66/amazon-aquifer-proxy/docs/executive/executive_summary.md

 ## Limitations

-- The residual is a proxy, not literal groundwater.
+- The residual is a proxy, not a direct measurement of groundwater.
 - GRACE resolution is coarse; results are best interpreted regionally.
+- In the Amazon, residual storage may include groundwater, deep unsaturated storage, floodplain storage, and other unmodelled components.

 ---

 ## Summary

-This workflow provides a defensible, operational, and Amazon‑safe method for tracking subsurface water degradation.
-It enables evidence‑based decisions in one of the world’s most hydrologically complex regions.
+This workflow provides a defensible, operational, and Amazon-safe method for tracking long-term changes in residual subsurface water storage.
+It supports evidence-based decision-making in one of the world’s most hydrologically complex regions without over-claiming groundwater specificity.